crcdng/hen-metaverse-tutorial-1/Tutorial.md

 These tutorials assume that you know how to install software, create files and folders, use a code editor and run commands from the terminal (also called "command line" or "shell").
 Experience in HTML, CSS and JavaScript (tutorial 1 and 2) and in Python (tutorial 3) are a plus, but not required.
 If you do not know how to code (yet) just follow along and learn more with the resources provided below.

 We will start from scratch and work all the way through towards blockchain programming.
-Therefore each part covers a lot of ground.
-To pull this off, I keep implementation and tooling minimal and provide additional material for those who want to explore specific topics further.
+Therefore each tutorial has to cover a lot of ground.
+To pull this off, I keep implementation and tooling minimal and provide additional material and optional parts for those who want to explore specific topics further.

 My goal is to explain things so that everyone is able to follow, regardless of your background.
 If something is still unclear or if you spot a mistake, please leave a bug report on the Github repository.
 Thereby you can help improve the tutorials for yourself and for others.